-Ending a Tenancy in Common Agreement
+Dissolving a Tenancy in Common Agreement

-The TIC Agreement can be dissolved in one of two ways.
+The TIC agreement can be dissolved in one of two ways.

 First, the arrangement can be dissolved if one person buys out the ownership rights of every other individual in the group.
 When they do, they obtain sole ownership of the property.

-Or, the TIC agreement can be dissolved upon the sale of the property.
+Second, the TIC agreement can be dissolved upon the sale of the property.
 While this may seem straightforward, it can become tricky if the group is not unanimous about the decision to sell.
 If all tenants want to sell except one, the group may have to file a “partition action” with the courts to force the sale despite the objections of one or more members.

 Whether seeking purchase money or refinancing an existing loan, the TIC structure offers both pros and cons when trying to obtain a loan.